tcosolutions/betterscan/README.md

 If your connection is not fast and/or you have no server.

-Check installation on Kubernetest (Free) thanks to Okteto.com
+Check installation on Kubernetes (Free) thanks to Okteto.com

 https://github.com/marcinguy/scanmycode-ce/blob/master/okteto/README.md